 Autonomic Nervous System

 The autonomic nervous system (ANS) regulates the functions of our internal organs (the viscera) such as the heart, stomach and intestines.
 The ANS is part of the peripheral nervous system and it also controls some of the muscles within the body.
-We are often unaware of the ANS because it functions involuntary and reflexively.
+We are often unaware of the ANS because it functions involuntarily and reflexively.
 For example, we do not notice when blood vessels change size or when our heart beats faster.

 The ANS is most important in two situations: